wadewegner/wadewegner.github.com/_posts/2017-04-23-use-workbench-with-your-scratch-org.md

 Voilà!
 You're using Workbench with your Scratch Org.

-A useful tip with useful commands.
+A useful tip from a set of useful commands.
 I hope this helps!